raspberrypilearning/getting-started-scratch/en/step_10.md

 --- task ---

-Change how your second sprite appears in relation to the first sprite.
-Layering sprites helps them appear three-dimensional in relation to each other and within the backdrop.
+Change how your sprites appears in layers in relation to each other.

 --- collapse ---
 ---

-title: Layers
+title: Layering sprites

 ---
 There are two ways to create layering.